opvia/product-challenge/README.md

 # Seal Take-home Product Challenge

 Congratulations!
 This is the last stage before the final interview.
-It's your opportunity show how you build, so we weight it very highly.
+It's your opportunity show your product skills, so we weight it very highly.

 ## How to complete this stage of the interview process